2021 NASCAR Cup Series: Race reports

 William Byron won the pole in qualifying.
-Early, Ryan Preece suffered an blown engine and Daniel Suárez came to a stop on the track due to a broken transmission.
+Early, Ryan Preece suffered a blown engine and Daniel Suárez came to a stop on the track due to a broken transmission.
 Bryon won the first stage while Tyler Reddick won the second stage.
 At the beginning of the third stage, Austin Cindric was leading and suffered a gearing issue.
 Chase Elliott would take the lead from Matt DiBenedetto and hold off Christopher Bell for his second win of the season and his seventh road course win, putting him third behind Tony Stewart (8) and Jeff Gordon (9).